 Size of business has also been found to have an important influence on SME performance (McMahon, 2001b; Tigges & Green, 1994).
 Larger-sized firms receive more benefits from government regulations, tax law, competition for labour, and financial resources (Indarti & Langenberg, 2004).
-In addition, due to economics of scale larger-sized firms pay less than smaller-sized firms for their inputs (Aldrich, Rosen, & Woodward, 1987).
-They therefore tend to perform better than their smaller-sized counterparts.
-Smaller firms have fewer resources and tend to benefit less from government programmes than large firms.
-In addition, without economics of scales, smaller firms have higher costs of production than larger firms (Tigges & Green, 1994).
+In addition, due to economics of scale larger-sized firms pay less than smaller-sized firms small business finance problems, and poses two concerns for financial providers (Binks, Ennew & Reed, 1992; Deakins & Hussain, 1994).